oleks/diku/exp/unums/README.md

 * `esize`: 0
 * `fsize`: 1

+### Summary bits

-Summary bits are great as they require no shifts, and it can suffice to and-mask the representation and compare that with 0.
+Summary bits are great as checking them requires no shifts: it can suffice to and-mask the representation and compare that with 0.
 It is noteworthy, that conventional C/C++ compilers do not optimize bit-field access.
 (See also [../bitfields](../bitfields).)